pypa/packaging.python.org/source/tutorial.rst

  }

-Often, additional files need to be installed into a package.
-These files are often data that’s closely related to the package’s implementation, or text files containing documentation that might be of interest to programmers using the package.
-These files are called "package data".

 The value must be a mapping from package name to a list of relative path names that should be copied into the package.
 The paths are interpreted as relative to the directory containing the package.